I Am Not Your Negro 12A

 At the time of Baldwin’s death in 1987, he left behind only thirty completed pages of his manuscript, which is narrated here by Samuel L Jackson.

-Now, in his incendiary new documentary, master filmmaker Raoul Peck envisions the book James Baldwin never finished.
-The result is a radical, up-to-the-minute examination of race in America, using Baldwin’s original words and flood of rich archival material.
+Now, in his incendiary new documentary (with readings by Samuel L. Jackson), master filmmaker Raoul Peck envisions the book James Baldwin never finished.
+The result is a radical, up-to-the-minute examination of race in America, using Baldwin’s original words and a flood of rich archival material.
 I Am Not Your Negro is a journey into black history that connects the past of the Civil Rights movement to the present of #BlackLivesMatter.
 It is a film that questions black representation in Hollywood and beyond.
 And, ultimately, by confronting the deeper connections between the lives and assassination of these three leaders, Baldwin and Peck have produced a work that challenges the very definition of what America stands for.

 You’ve seen the film, now buy the book!
 All cinema ticket holders for I am Not Your Negro can get 20% off any book including James Baldwin's source novel at the Foyles bookstore in Cabot Circus.
 Just present your cinema ticket to Foyles staff when making your purchase in store.